Diet has repercussions on health that go beyond the feeling of vitality, the absence of disease, or digestive sensations. An…

 Indeed, we know that moderate consumption of gelatine, within a balanced diet, isn’t harmful.
 However, you must opt for those without added sugars.

-In addition, take advantage of this treat in those moments when you crave something to eat as it’s when you might resort to overly processed industrial foods, such as fried foods and pastries.
+In addition, take advantage of this treat when you crave something as it’s when you might resort to overly processed industrial foods, such as fried foods and pastries.

 Among other things, gelatine contains water and sugar, and to a certain extent, proteins that, once assimilated in the body, can favor the formation of muscle mass and other processes involved in weight.